The Bends (album): Background

-Radiohead released their debut album, Pablo Honey, in 1993.
-By the time they began their first US tour early that year, their debut single "Creep" had become a hit.
-Tensions were high, as the band felt pressured by the success and mounting expectations.
-Following the tours, the singer, Thom Yorke, became ill and Radiohead cancelled an appearance at Reading Festival.
-He told NME, "Physically I'm completely fucked and mentally I've had enough."
+Radiohead released their debut album, Pablo Honey, in 1993, featuring the hit single "Creep".
+They felt pressured by the success and mounting expectations.
+Following the world tour for Pablo Honey, the singer, Thom Yorke, became ill and Radiohead cancelled an appearance at the 1993 Reading Festival.
+He told NME: "Physically I'm completely fucked and mentally I've had enough."

 According to some reports, Radiohead's record company, EMI, gave them six months to "get sorted" or be dropped.
-EMI's A&R head Keith Wozencroft denied this, saying: "Experimental rock music was getting played and had commercial potential.
+EMI's A&R head, Keith Wozencroft, denied this, saying: "Experimental rock music was getting played and had commercial potential.
 People voice different paranoias, but for the label [Radiohead] were developing brilliantly from Pablo Honey."

-After Radiohead finished recording Pablo Honey, Yorke played the co-producer Paul Q Kolderie a demo tape of new material with the working title The Benz.
-Kolderie was shocked to discover the songs were "all better than anything on Pablo Honey".
-The guitarist Ed O'Brien later said: "After all that touring on Pablo Honey ... the songs that Thom was writing were so much better.
+After Radiohead finished recording Pablo Honey, Yorke played the co-producer Paul Q. Kolderie a demo tape of new material with the working title The Benz.
+Kolderie was shocked to find the songs were "all better than anything on Pablo Honey".
+The guitarist Ed O'Brien said later: "After all that touring on Pablo Honey ... the songs that Thom was writing were so much better.
 Over a period of a year and a half, suddenly, bang."
 Kolderie credited Radiohead's Pablo Honey tours for "turning them into a tight band".

-For their next album, Radiohead selected the producer John Leckie, who had produced records by acts they admired, including Magazine.
+To produce their second album, Radiohead selected John Leckie, who had produced records by acts they admired, such as Magazine.
+Leckie did not like Pablo Honey, but saw potential in Radiohead's new demos, Yorke's vocals and the three-guitar lineup.
 The drummer, Philip Selway, said Radiohead were reassured by how relaxed and open-minded Leckie was on their first meeting.
-EMI instructed Radiohead to deliver a followup to "Creep" for the American market; however, according to Leckie, Radiohead had disowned "Creep" and did not "think in terms of making hit singles".
+According to O'Brien, the success of "Creep" meant that Radiohead were not in debt to EMI and so had more freedom on their next album.
+EMI asked Radiohead to deliver a followup to "Creep" for the American market; however, according to Leckie, Radiohead had disowned "Creep" and did not "think in terms of making hit singles".

 Recording was postponed so Leckie could work on the album Carnival of Light, by another Oxford band, Ride.
 Radiohead used the extra time to rehearse in a disused barn on an Oxfordshire fruit farm in January 1994.
 Yorke said: "We had all of these songs and we really liked them, but we knew them almost too well ... so we had to sort of learn to like them again before we could record them, which is odd."